 A similar type of heating technology was used at the 2010 Winter Olympics in Vancouver.
 Other cities across the world are using sewer energy, including Philadelphia and many cities in China where the technology is more advanced that it currently is in the U.S.

-A Philadelphia-based company called Nova Thermal Energy launched the first U.S. project utilizing sewer water for heating and cooling.
+A company based out of Philadelphia, PA called Nova Thermal Energy launched the first U.S. project utilizing sewer water for heating and cooling.
 The Southwest Water Pollution Control Facility in Philadelphia features a one million BTU per hour heating unit that extracts heat from an area sewer channel.
 A ribbon-cutting ceremony was held back in April to launch the project.

 Nova is currently working on similar projects in New Jersey and Texas.
 Sewer geothermal energy technology is sure to expand across the entire country as the technology progresses.
 It’s not only a green way to heat and cool a city, but it also substantially reduces the cost.
 In fact, Earl Wolleat, director of buildings and grounds in the Brainerd School District, states that just one sewer pipe provides enough geothermic energy to heat the entire high school, potentially saving tens of thousands of dollars every winter!